What are the typical challenges you face when you go for a data acquisition campaign for your heavy equipment?

 We, as Siemens, developed a new ruggedized and multi-physics data acquisition system in order to tackle all those challenges.
 I’d like to invite you to the live webinar session where I’ll be presenting Simcenter SCADAS RS hardware with my own words.

-Are you with me on 6th of April to go through all these?
-You can already reserve your seat by registering to the webinar.
+Are you with me to go through all these?
+You can directly reserve your seat by registering to the replay of the webinar.